The Morung Express: Organisation

 To provide space for Naga people's historical realities and challenge the state narrative in news media, founding editor Along Longkumer explains, 'a great deal of innovation was required' at the organisational level as well as content management.
 Over the years, different models of functioning were experimented create a newspaper that caters to these historical realities and social requirements.

 As for 2024, it is the only newspaper in the state to be run by a board headed by Aküm Longchari.
 Led by an editor, the editorial team consists of reporters, correspondents, interns, stringers, sub-editors, and associate editors.
 At the newspaper, this team works independently without the main editor overseeing every detail.
 Many work with the organisation during evenings and night, while having another day jobs.
 The newspaper has had a number of women reporting, editing, and designing the broadsheet.
-It follows the Majithia Wage Board regulations for newsmedia as a small-sized newspaper based on its circulation.
+It follows the Majithia Wage Board regulations for news media as a small-sized newspaper based on its circulation.

 An administrative, marketing, and management team handles the newspaper's advertising, newsprint, circulation, distribution, marketing, and finances.
 In addition to Dimapur, it has a news and advertising office in Kohima.
 As of 2023, the newspaper employed about 50 workers.
 In 2024 it opened a new office in Tuensang.

 Content

 The Morung Express is an independent English language newspaper which provides an alternative voice to the dominant status quo.
 Based in Nagaland, India, The Morung Express was conceived from the Naga people’s historical realities and is guided by their voices and experiences.
 It emerged from the well-recognized concept that the core of a free press is based on “qualitative and investigative” journalism.
 Ensuring this is essential for contributing to a Naga public that makes informed decisions on issues that affect all spheres of life.

-Furthermore, The Morung Express asserts that it is independent of government influence, and is not associated or related to any vested political party or political faction or commercial media interests.
-The Morung Express sustains its editorial autonomy while encouraging and strengthening the people’s freedom of expression as a catalyst in the democratization process.